MarcArriaga/Degree_Thesis/README.md

-# Head-pose determination using computer vision to determine the direction of gaze
+# Head-pose determination using computer vision to determine the direction of the gaze

 **Author:** Marc Arriaga Hidalgo